-- Vested assets Certain infrastructural assets and land have been vested in the Council as part of the subdivision consent process.
+Vested assets - Certain infrastructural assets and land have been vested in the Council as part of the subdivision consent process.
 Vested infrastructural assets have been valued by calculating the cost of providing identical quantities of infrastructural components.
-Vested assets are recognised as revenue when control over the asset is obtained. - Depreciation Depreciation is provided on a straight line basis on all assets at rates which will write off the cost (or valuation) of the assets to their estimated residual values, over their useful lives.
+Vested assets are recognised as revenue when control over the asset is obtained.

+- Depreciation Depreciation is provided on a straight line basis on all assets at rates which will write off the cost (or valuation) of the assets to their estimated residual values, over their useful lives. - These assets have component lives that have been estimated as follows:

-These assets have component lives that have been estimated as follows:
+mese assets have component lives that have been estimat ed as follows:

 • Land Not depreciated

 Buildings (including fit out) 10 - 100 years

 Plant and equipment 5 - 10 years

 Motor vehicles 5 - 10 years

 Library books 2 - 10 years

 Infrastructure Assets

 • Bridges 100 years

-• Roads 4 - 80 years
+Roads 4 - 80 years

-• Formation Not depreciated
+Formation Not depreciated

 • Sub-base (sealed) Not depreciated

 Basecourse (sealed) 65 - 75 years

 • Surfaces 2 - 50 years

 Car parks - formation Not depreciated

-• Car parks - components 8 - 45 years
+Car parks - components 8 - 45 years

-• Footpaths 5 - 50 years
+Footpaths 5 - 50 years

 Pavement base (unsealed) Not depreciated

 Drainage 15 - 80 years

 Wastewater

 Oxidation ponds Not depreciated

-• Treatment 9 - 100 years
+Treatment 9 - 100 years

+• Pipe 50 - 80 years

+Pump stations , 20 - 80 years

+•